-- A. Child Abuse Reporting Procedures Penal Code 11164. et seq. - B. Disaster Procedures, routine and emergency plans, and crisis response plan, including: - Earthquake emergency procedure system that includes: - A school building disaster plan (which may also address other emergency situations such as fire; relocation/evacuation; bomb threat; bioterrorism/hazardous materials; earthquake; flood; power failure/blackout; intruders/solicitors; weapons/assault/hostage; explosion; gas/fumes) - A drop procedure, with drop procedure practice, held each quarter in elementary school and once each semester in secondary school - Protective measures to be taken before, during, and after an earthquake - A program to ensure that pupils and certificated and classified staff are aware of and are trained in the procedures. - Procedures to allow a public agency, including the American Red Cross, to use school buildings, grounds, and equipment for mass care and welfare shelters during an emergency - C. Suspension/Expulsion policies for Pupils who commit certain acts and other schooldesignated serious acts that would lead to suspension or expulsion- Ed Code 48915
+- A. Child Abuse Reporting Procedures Penal Code 11164. et seq. - B. Disaster Procedures, routine and emergency plans, and crisis response plan, including: - Earthquake emergency procedure system that includes:

+A school building disaster plan (which may also address other emergency situations such as fire; relocation/evacuation; bomb threat; bioterrorism/hazardous materials; earthquake; flood; power failure/blackout; intruders/solicitors; weapons/assault/hostage; explosion; gas/fumes)

+A drop procedure, with drop procedure practice, once each semester in secondary school

+Protective measures to be taken before, during, and after an earthquake

+A program to ensure that pupils and certificated and classified staff are aware of and are trained in the procedures.

+- Procedures to allow a public agency, including the American Red Cross, to use school buildings, grounds, and equipment for mass care and welfare shelters during an emergency - C. Suspension/Expulsion policies for Pupils who commit certain acts and other school-designated serious acts that would lead to suspension or expulsion-Ed Code